waymirec/geometry/README.md

 Look no further!

-## Description ##
+## Getting Started ##
-Inspector analyzes geometric shapes and determines various features of those shapes and how the input shapes relate to each other.
+Inspector is a REST API that provides resources for analyzing geometric shapes, determines features of the shapes and how they relate to each other, and returns its findings in JSON form.
+Having been built around [Spring Boot](https://spring.io/projects/spring-boot), and designed to run within a [Docker](https://www.docker.com) container, getting started with Inspector is as simple as downloading the project, building, and running the service.

 ## Requirements ##